redwoodjs/example-store-stripe/README.md

 ![image](https://user-images.githubusercontent.com/30793/180631063-97aa9cca-6343-4c8d-a0ae-28c1bb9e5e70.png)

-> If you have activtaed your account you can toggle "Test mode" on and off with the toggle in the upper right.
+> If you've activated your account, you can toggle "Test mode" on and off with the toggle in the upper right.
 > Make sure it's always on.

 Now that you've got your test keys, your `.env` should look like: